Below is a Glossary of Terms in Alphabetical Order. Click on the titles to toggle the explanation.

 Payments as a result of a corporate actions event can be “gross” or “net”.
 Gross means payment before tax has been deducted, net means payment after tax has been deducted.

 Another form of debt (like bonds and debentures).
-Common Corporate Actions Types for Gilts are Interest Payments (Coupon Payments) and Redemptions.
+They are Government bonds in the U.K., India, and several other Commonwealth of Nations countries and are known as Gilts.
+Gilts are the equivalent of U.S. Treasury bonds/bills.
+Common Corporate Actions Types for Gilts are Interest Payments (Coupon Payments) and Final Redemptions.

 The name of an individual or entity that an issuer carries in its records as the registered holder. (not necessarily the beneficial owner) of the issuer’s securities.
 Dividends and other distributions are paid only to the holders of record also called shareholder of record or owner of record.

 When a Company or a Country (think Argentina and Greece as prime examples) can’t repay their debts, they often initiate a program called a Haircut whereby all outstanding debt instruments are being redeemed at only a certain percentage of their nominal value.
 The part that is not paid back is then a realised investor loss in the debt restructuring.
-From a Corporate Actions points of view this means that Conversion Events are being processed across a range of securities whereby – often – holders will get options as to receive their proceeds in Cash, Stock or a mixture.
+From a Corporate Actions points of view this means that Conversion Events are being processed across a range (hundreds) of securities whereby – often – holders will get options to receive their proceeds in Cash, (new) Stock or a mixture.
+These can be events of a great magnitude, both for the investors as well as for all the people in the industry processing these.

 The letters stand for “International Central Securities Depository”.
 It is in fact a National Central Securities Depository through which international securities (Eurobonds for example) can be held, traded and settled.
 The most well-known ICSD’s are: DTCC, Clearstream, Euroclear and Six SIS.
 One of their responsibilities is to process Corporate Actions Events across the securities that are held within the ICSD’s.